ozbotics/Value/README.md

 ```
 Value<int> intValue(1,0,1000);
 ```
-The displayValue is the actual value is divided by the divideBy value.
+The displayValue is the actual value divided by the divideBy value.
 This is usefull for converting milliseconds to seconds or minutes, etc.

 It is possibly to change this at run-time by calling setDivideBy()
 ```